 Bundling vs. Unbundling

-As Microsoft became a tech giant throughout the PC era, it managed to build such a strong distribution network, to be able to lock in consumers in the PC market for decades.
+As Microsoft became a tech giant throughout the PC era, it built a strong distribution network to lock in consumers in the PC market for decades.

 Thus, encouraging manufacturers to push Microsoft’s products.

 If abused by a monopolist, a business model primarily built on bundling can turn into anti-competitive behaviors.

 As Microsoft saw the rise of Slack disrupting the productivity space, it quickly acted to create its own version, as a knockoff of Slack called Teams.

 This worried Slack so much that the company bought an entire page in The NY Times to write an open letter to Microsoft’s bundling Teams, as am abuse of its position.

 It was November 2016, and Slack was correct, Microsoft would soon make its Teams very successful, thanks to its distribution power.